awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

    1. In the **Container instance IAM role** section, select the IAM role to use with your container instances\.
 If your account has the **ecsInstanceRole** that is created for you in the console first\-run wizard, it is selected by default\.
 If you do not have this role in your account, you can choose to create the role, or you can choose another IAM role to use with your container instances\.
 **Important**
+The IAM role you use must have the `AmazonEC2ContainerServiceforEC2Role` managed policy attached to it, otherwise you will receive an error during cluster creation\.
 If you do not launch your container instance with the proper IAM permissions, your Amazon ECS agent does not connect to your cluster\.
 For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

    1. If you chose the Spot Instance type earlier, the **Spot Fleet Role IAM role** section indicates that an IAM role `ecsSpotFleetRole` is created\.